-Electronic fund transfer apps like PayPal, Venmo, or Cash App are incredibly efficient for collecting dues or having people pay for anything they buy as part of your fundraisers.
-The Sorority does not discourage the use of these apps, but you need to make sure that you follow all rules and regulations that your university may have when using those apps for chapter business.
+Electronic fund transfer apps like PayPal, Venmo, or Cash App are incredibly efficient for collecting dues^{} or having people pay for anything they buy as part of your fundraisers.
+The Sorority does not discourage the use of these apps, but chapters need to make sure that they follow all rules and regulations that their university may have when using those apps for chapter business.
 Please make sure you inquire about having a Venmo or Cash App account with your campus' Student Activities Office.

-Please make sure that your Director of Bands, President, Treasurer, and Sponsor have access to these accounts to prevent any mishandling of money.
-As stated above, chapter funds SHOULD NOT be linked to any member's personal Venmo, Cash App, etc. account.
+Additionally, it is recommended that the Director of Bands, President, Treasurer, and Sponsor have access to these accounts to prevent any mishandling of money.
+Chapter funds SHOULD NOT be linked to any member's personal Venmo, Cash App, etc. account.
+It is recommended that a business account be set up in the chapter's name and the previously mentioned personnel be the only individuals that have the password for the account each school year.
+Chapter Treasurer's should also be required to indicate in reports to the chapter, all transactions that occur within the chapter's peer-to-peer business account.